Bueckers helps UConn rout High Point 102-59 in NCAA opener

-SAN ANTONIO (AP) — UConn did just fine without coach Geno Auriemma, with Paige Bueckers scoring 24 points to lead the top-seeded Huskies to a 102-59 win over High Point in the first round of the women’s NCAA Tournament on Sunday.
+SAN ANTONIO (AP) — UConn did just fine without coach Geno Auriemma.

 Auriemma is recovering from the coronavirus and missed the opener.
 Associate head coach Chris Dailey filled in for the Hall of Famer, who is also going to miss the second-round game against Syracuse on Tuesday.